PennyLaneAI/pennylane/benchmark/README.rst

 -------------------

-An additional script ``benchmark_revisions.py`` enables the comparative benchmarking of different revisions of PennyLane.
+An additional script ``benchmark_revisions.py`` enables the comparative benchmarking of different git revisions of PennyLane.
 It calls upon ``benchmark.py`` and thus supports all its different arguments.
 The revisions -- including branches, tags and commits -- are specified via ``-r revision1[,revision2[,revision3...]]``, as in